jwsi/dns-website/README.md

-# dns
+# DNS
-A full featured DNS service with APIs to support dynamic DNS updates.
+A full featured DNS application with APIs to support dynamic DNS updates.
 Also includes a front end to manage your domains.